derekdylu/Big5-App/README.md

 These checks cover dependency integration and basic API schema behavior; they are not a production-readiness claim.

-## Privacy and responsible use

-Video of a person's face and inferred personality data are sensitive.
-Obtain informed consent, minimize collection and retention, and comply with applicable privacy and biometric-data rules.
-Do not use this prototype to make decisions about employment, health, education, credit, housing, or access to services.

-## Security

-See [SECURITY.md](SECURITY.md).
-Do not report credentials or personal data in a public issue.

 ## Third-party material

 Portions of the 3D ResNet implementation were adapted from an MIT-licensed upstream project.
 See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
 Model checkpoints, datasets, and other large research assets are not distributed here; their separate terms must be reviewed before use.